Can I Find A Previous Copy And Paste

 Q: Do clipboard managers slow down my computer?

 A: Most modern clipboard managers are designed to be lightweight and have minimal impact on system performance.
-However, if you store a large number of items in the clipboard history, it may consume some system resources.
+Even so, if you store a large number of items in the clipboard history, it may consume some system resources.
 You can usually adjust the settings to limit the number of stored items and optimize performance.

 Q: Can I use a clipboard manager on my smartphone?